hackerb9/vt340test/emulators/vwsvt200/README.md

    not hit the <kbd>Enter</kbd> key as anything VMS prints as an error message will _also_ be interpreted as ReGIS commands.

-* ReGIS cannot seem to write to horizontal line 0.
+* ReGIS cannot write to horizontal line 0 by default.
 As far as I can tell, the default grid actually goes from [0,1] to [799,479].

 * Regis vertical line 300 is weird.
-Sometimes it shows up just fine, but other times it disappears, is solid when it should be dashed, or negative.
+Sometimes it shows up just fine, but other times it disappears, is solid when it should be dashed, has the wrong dash pattern, or is shown as negative.

 <br/>
 <hr>